cvxgrp/osmm/README.md

 * `init_val` must be a scalar, a numpy array, or a numpy matrix that is in the same shape as `x`.
 It must be in the domain of `f`.

 ### Basic examples
-We take the following Kelly gambling problem as an example
+We take the following Kelly gambling problem as one example
 ```
 minimize - \sum_{i=1}^N log(w_i'x) / N
 subject to x >= 0, x'1 = 1,